charmed-kubernetes/cdk-network-spaces-testing/README.md

 juju bootstrap my-maas my-maas --config test-mode=true
 ```

-## Deploy CDK
+## Deploying CDK
+Deploy CDK with a custom bundle that specifies `spaces` constraints, and
-See the bundle files in this repo.
+bindings.
+See the bundle files in this repo for examples.